Nonparametric Causal Decomposition of Group Disparities: Application

-Speaking to our effect component, there is an active literature on heterogeneity in the effect of college graduation on adult income, although results vary.
-Brand et al. (\citeyear{brand_uncovering_2021}) and Cheng et al. (\citeyear{cheng_heterogeneous_2021}) found larger effects of college graduation on the incomes of people from disadvantaged backgrounds.
-By contrast, \cite{zhou_equalization_2019}, \cite{fiel_great_2020}, and \cite{yu_leveraging_2021} found no statistically significant heterogeneity in the effect of college completion on income across parental income groups.
-We note that none of these works evaluated the extent to which income disparities can be attributed to groupwise differential effects of college.
+Related to our effect component, there is an active literature on heterogeneity in the effects of college graduation on adult income, although results vary.
+Brand et al. (\citeyear{brand_uncovering_2021}) and Cheng et al. (\citeyear{cheng_heterogeneous_2021}) find larger effects of college graduation on the income of people from more disadvantaged backgrounds.
+By contrast, \cite{zhou_equalization_2019}, \cite{fiel_great_2020}, and \cite{yu_leveraging_2021} find no statistically significant heterogeneity in the effects of college completion on income across parental income groups.
+However, none of these works evaluates the extent to which income disparities can be attributed to groupwise differential effects of college.

 Finally, some prior work has addressed selection into college as a function of college effects on income, i.e. $\Cov(D, \tau)$.
-Here, too, results are mixed.
-Brand and Xie's (\citeyear{brand_who_2010}) and Brand et al.'s (\citeyear{brand_uncovering_2021}) analyses found negative selection, i.e., that those who are least likely to attend college would benefit most from it.
-By contrast, the instrumental variable analysis of Heckman et al. (\citeyear{heckman_returns_2018}) found positive selection into college.
-However, prior work estimates selection in the pooled population rather than within parental income groups, thereby missing the link between differences in group-specific selection and group-based outcome disparities that our approach identifies.
+Here, too, results are mixed. \citet{brand_who_2010} and \citet{brand_uncovering_2021} find negative selection, i.e., those who are least likely to attend college would benefit most from it.
+By contrast, the instrumental variable analysis of \citet{heckman_returns_2018} finds positive selection into college.
+However, prior work estimates selection in the pooled population rather than within parental income groups, thereby missing the link between the difference in group-specific selection and the group-based outcome disparity that our approach identifies.
 (Appendix F clarifies and synthesizes related notions of ``selection into college'' in the social science literature.)